katherinewadge-berrospi/Battleships/README.md

 ## Features

 ### Welcome screen:
-A magenta "welcome to battleships" and a white name entry message are the first messages the user sees as soon as they run the program
+A magenta "welcome to battleships" and a white name entry message are the first messages the user sees as soon as they run the program.
+Once entered, the rules of the game (also in magenta) are displayed for users to uderstand all the rules to this variation of Battleships.
+This is then followed by a prompt for users to choose their board size where they can choose the number of rows and columns independently from 5 to 10.
+In the rules they were advised that the smaller the board, the easier the game.

 ![WelcomeScreen](assets/img/battleships-startup.jpg)